cloudinary-training/cld-intro-nodejs/README.md

 ```bash
 node testCredentials.js
 ```
-You should see your cloud name, API key, and API_SECRET.
+You should see your Cloud Name, API Key, and API_SECRET.
 PS- Keep your secret private!

 ### Run Code:
 Example- run scripts from the root because all references to local assets are relative to the root.